12 Best Resorts in Abu Dhabi

 All rooms are decked out with a modern, minimalist flair that utilizes a soothing palette of chocolate and oatmeal.
 To wake up with vistas of the Sheikh Zayed Grand Mosque, upgrade to a Fairmont View Room.

-The five restaurants here include the city's renowned Marco Pierre White Steakhouse, as well as his New York Italian Restaurant.
+The six restaurants here include the city's renowned Marco Pierre White Steakhouse, as well as his New York Italian Restaurant.
+While there are more casual eating options, with mosque and waterfront views, and a Mediterranean menu, in the beach garden setting of Mazaj Bab Al Bahr.

 Address: Khor Al-Maqta, Mainland